-On February 15, 2021, our Board approved amending and restating the Plan, subject to approval by our shareholders.
+On April 25, 2022, our Board approved amending and restating the Plan, subject to approval by our shareholders.
 At the Annual General Meeting, our shareholders will be asked to approve the following amendments set forth in the amended and restated Plan:

 - Increase in Aggregate Share Limit.
-The Plan currently limits the aggregate number of our ordinary shares that may be delivered pursuant to all awards granted under the Plan to 27,465,106 shares.
-The proposed amendments would increase this limit by an additional 4,910,000 shares so that the new aggregate share limit for the Plan would be 32,375,106 shares.
-The proposed amendments would also increase the limit on the number of shares that may be delivered pursuant to "incentive stock options" granted under the Plan by 4,910,000 shares for a new limit of 32,375,106 incentive stock options.
-For purposes of clarity, any shares that are delivered pursuant to incentive stock options also count against (and are not in addition to) the aggregate Plan share limit described above. - Removal of Limit on Certain Types of Awards; Section 162(m) of the Internal Revenue Code.
-The Tax Cut and Jobs Act of 2017 removed the performance-based compensation deductibility exception under Section 162(m) of the Code.
-Given this change to the tax code, the proposed amendments to the Plan would remove certain limits from the Plan on the maximum number of options. stock appreciation rights, restricted stock and restricted stock unit awards, and other awards that may be granted in any fiscal year to any one participant since those limits had previously been included to satisfy the requirements of Section 162(m).
-Furthermore, provisions of the Plan that provided flexibility to grant performance-based compensation satisfying the compensation deductibility exception under Section 162(m) of the Code have been removed from the proposed amendment since that deductibility exception is no longer applicable to any new award grant.
-Our Company may continue to grant performance-based

-- awards under the Plan; only the provisions related to the performance-based compensation exception of Section 162(m) have been removed since that exception no longer applies to new award grants. - Extension of Plan Term.
-The Plan is currently scheduled to expire on March 30, 2026.
-The proposed amendments provide for the term of the Plan to be extended until February 15, 2031, ten years from the date the proposed amended Plan was approved by our Board.
+The Plan currently limits the aggregate number of our ordinary shares that may be delivered pursuant to all awards granted under the Plan to 32,375,106 shares.
+The proposed amendments would increase this limit by an additional 7,000,000 shares so that the new aggregate share limit for the Plan would be 39,375,106 shares.
+The proposed amendments would also increase the limit on the number of shares that may be delivered pursuant to "incentive stock options" granted under the Plan by 7,000,000 shares for a new limit of 39,375,106 incentive stock options.
+For purposes of clarity, any shares that are delivered pursuant to incentive stock options also count against (and are not in addition to) the aggregate Plan share limit described above. - Extension of Plan Term.
+The Plan is currently scheduled to expire on February 15, 2031.
+The proposed amendments provide for the term of the Plan to be extended until April 25, 2032, ten years from the date the proposed amended Plan was approved by our Board.

-As of December 31, 2020, a total of 13,127,232 ordinary shares were then subject to outstanding awards granted under the Plan, and only 4,764,080 ordinary shares were then available for new award grants under the Plan (assuming that all outstanding performance-based awards are paid-out at the maximum performance level).
-The proposed amendments would increase the available shares under the Plan by 4,910,000 shares.
-Based solely on the closing price of the Company's ordinary shares as reported by the New York Stock Exchange on March 2, 2021, the maximum aggregate market value of the additional 4,910,000 new shares that could be issued under the Plan is approximately \$153.1 million.
+As of March 11, 2022, a total of 18,082,496 ordinary shares were then subject to outstanding awards granted under the Plan, and only 1,079,091 ordinary shares were then available for new award grants under the Plan (assuming that all outstanding performance-based awards are paid out at the maximum performance level).
+The proposed amendments would increase the available shares under the Plan by 7,000,000 shares.
+Based solely on the closing price of the Company's ordinary shares as reported by the New York Stock Exchange on April 1, 2022, the maximum aggregate market value of the additional 7,000,000 new shares that could be issued under the Plan is approximately \$152.7 million.